matwerber1/aws-elasticsearch-ultrawarm-cdk-demo/README.md

 This project deploys:

-1. **VPC** a new VPC with a CIDR of 10.5.0.0/16 with two private and public subnets, one NAT Gateway, and an S3 VPC Endpoint.
+1. **VPC** [OPTIONAL] - a new VPC with a CIDR of 10.5.0.0/16 with two private and public subnets, one NAT Gateway, and an S3 VPC Endpoint.
+If you already have an existing VPC, you can use that, instead.

 1. **Elasticsearch cluster** - a new Elasticsearch cluster with three t3.medium master nodes, two m5.large data nodes, and two ultrawarm.medium nodes (See Note 1).
 The one data node has a 50 GB storage volume.